deriv-com/flutter-chart/README.md

 );
 ```

-Bottom indicators which have different Y-scale than the main chart can be passed as `bottomSeries` parameter to the Chart.
+Bottom indicators which have a different Y-scale than the main chart can be passed as the `bottomSeries` parameter to the Chart.

 ```dart
 Chart(